ncdcommunity/NodeRED-Dashboard-Environmental-Temperature-Humidity-Pressure-Air-Quality-Sensor/README.md

 The next step is to go to your Dashboard to see the real time data coming from the sensor by clicking on the Dashboard 2.0 option in the sidebar:

 ![image](https://github.com/ncdcommunity/NodeRED-Dashboard-Environmental-Temperature-Humidity-Pressure-Air-Quality-Sensor/assets/159818736/8dbb7799-6386-44e2-9dec-619168dae1f5)

+> [!NOTE]
+> In case you have deployed and cannot see the "Dashboard 2.0" window, you should reload the current page of the web browser with the "F5" key or the "Reload this page" icon.

 Then click on the "Open Dashboard" option: